Hundred Years' War

 7. 1349 Battle of Lunalonge Defeat

-A small local battle in Saintonge: a French force attempts to intercept an English convoy returning from a raid, but falls into a well-prepared ambush.
+A small local battle in Saintonge: a French force tried to intercept an English raiding convoy but fell into a well-prepared ambush.
+Near Limalonges, Jean de Lille (~1,500 men) intercepted Thomas Coke (~500 Anglo-Gascons); the French held the advantage by day but lost their horses when captured.

 8. 1351 Battle of Saintes Victory